abdulwaheed76/practices/README.md

 2. Task should be executed in such a away that suppose, if one of the 3 members  vanishes/disappears in thin air, the others will not be confused
 3. .
 Because each of the others will know exactly what and how the vanished person was doing.
-4. Ones a "one single smallest identifieable" task is completed, and revewed by manager, there should be brief technical flow notes in `-info` repository
+4. Ones a "one single smallest identifiable" task is completed, and reviewed
+   by manager, there should be brief technical flow notes in `-info` repository
 5. and a video on the strategy used to do the task.
 E.g you created a login feature.
 You should explain the auth mechanism, steps, flow, syntax